Cyrus the Younger: Excerpts from Xenophon's account of Cyrus' life

 Many were the gifts bestowed on him, for many and diverse reasons; no one man, perhaps, ever received more; no one, certainly, was ever more ready to bestow them upon others, with an eye ever to the taste of each, so as to gratify what he saw to be the individual requirement.
 Many of these presents were sent to him to serve as personal adornments of the body or for battle; and as touching these he would say, "How am I to deck myself out in all these?
 To my mind a man's chief ornament is the adornment of nobly-adorned friends."
 Indeed, that he should triumph over his friends in the great matters of welldoing is not surprising, seeing that he was much more powerful than they, but that he should go beyond them in minute attentions, and in an eager desire to give pleasure, seems to me, I must confess, more admirable.
 Frequently when he had tasted some specially excellent wine, he would send the half remaining flagon to some friend with a message to say: "Cyrus says, this is the best wine he has tasted for a long time, that is his excuse for sending it to you.
 He hopes you will drink it up to-day with a choice party of friends."
 Or, perhaps, he would send the remainder of a dish of geese, half loaves of bread, and so forth, the bearer being instructed to say: "This is Cyrus's favourite dish, he hopes you will taste it yourself."
 Or, perhaps, there was a great dearth of provender, when, through the number of his servants and his own careful forethought, he was enabled to get supplies for himself; at such times he would send to his friends in different parts, bidding them feed their horses on his hay, since it would not do for the horses that carried his friends to go starving.
 Then, on any long march or expedition, where the crowd of lookers-on would be large, he would call his friends to him and entertain them with serious talk, as much as to say, "These I delight to honour."

-In popular culture

-Conn Iggulden, The Falcon of Sparta, a historical novel about Prince Cyrus's quest and the survival of the Greek mercenaries who walked out of Persia while pursued.

-Michael Curtis Ford, The Ten Thousand, a historical novel about the 10,000 Greek mercenaries who made up the core of Cyrus's army.

-Michael G. Thomas - Black Legion: Gates of Cilicia - a science fiction retelling of the tale of Anabasis.
-The Black Legion series closely follows the original historical narrative with most of the characters retained.